john-data-chen/turborepo-starter-kit/README.md

   - Issue: Sometimes Server response is slow, such as you can't search user when you add a task then find the assigner, especially for users are not in Asia (in local dev server, I tested it works fine)
   - Reason:
     - The resource of free tier is limited.
-    - In this monorepo project, the backend is separated from the original NextJS App into NestJS app, the response between two services is longer.
+    - In this monorepo project, the backend is separated from the original Next.js App into Nest.js app, the response between two services is longer.
   - Solution: I don't have plan for a demo project to upgrade paid tier or CDN, so it won't be fixed in the near future.

 ---